lilyclements/mice-data/README.md

 # mice-data
-R code used in "Multiple Imputation of Composite Covariates in Survival Studies"
+Generated R data used in "Multiple Imputation of Composite Covariates in Survival Studies"